gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-10-10-testing-the-controller.markdown

 ![Testing Pyramid](images/testing-pyramid.png)

 I think I copped this off Kent Beck or Bob Martin, but here's my take on it. **Unit tests** are for the developer.
-For us, developing our Lithium application, we're testing the low level logic in our models behaves _as we understand it_, so we're verifying our comprehension of the system (as well as looking out for regressions).
+For us, developing our Li3 application, we're testing the low level logic in our models behaves _as we understand it_, so we're verifying our comprehension of the system (as well as looking out for regressions).

 **Integration tests** check that the subsystems play nice.
-For our Lithium application, this is testing our controllers - a lot of people don't test controllers so much but for me it's a point I like to test at because it's simulating user input and the output that comes back to the user.
+For our Li3 application, this is testing our controllers - a lot of people don't test controllers so much but for me it's a point I like to test at because it's simulating user input and the output that comes back to the user.

 **System tests** I like to tie directly into **user stories** using **functional testing**, we'll look at that later.
 How exciting!